 I have a B.S. in biology and a minor in photography.
-As a consequence, my work almost always combines science and art.
-To achieve this blending of disciplines, I use paper as the underlying compositional element.
-The focus of the Biologic series zeroes in on two heavenly bodies – the sun and moon.
-I have the photographs printed as color Xeroxes of varying sizes so that I can cut them out of their respective backgrounds into biomorphic shapes.
-The shapes are then composed and rephotographed on elevated sheets of glass in which each level can be independently lit.
-The result is a lush, fictional landscape that often mimics an aerial view.
-The compositions embrace color and form and explore the illusion of depth.
+As a consequence, my work frequently combines science and art.
+The Biologic series focuses on the reimagination of two heavenly bodies - the sun and moon.
+The original images, printed as Xeroxes, are composed on elevated glass levels and then rephotographed resulting in lush cellular landscapes that address transformation, the process of science and the illusion of depth.
 They linger at the intersection of painting and photography, imagery and abstraction.

 Group Show | Cove Street Arts Gallery.
 Portland, ME